alyayman/DiscountEngineCSV_to_Database/README.md

 #  DiscountEngineCSV_to_Database

 This is a Scala program that serves as a rule engine for qualifying orders' transactions to discounts based on a set of qualifying rules.
-It automatically calculates the proper discount based on the following calculation rules:
+It automatically calculates the proper discount based on the calculation rules.

 ## Features